In what cases can a child be considered a dependent for the HAR?

 - He is home-schooled (e.g. in the framework of the National Center for Distance Learning - Cned)

-- His health condition prevents him from attending school regularly
+- His state of health prevents him from attending school regularly

 FYI

-According to the administrative judge, the child in alternate custody is the responsibility of the two parents.
-As a result, if they qualify for the HBP, each parent can receive half of the child allowance.
+According to the administrative judge, the child in alternating custody is the responsibility of the two parents.
+As a result, if they are eligible for the HBP, each parent can receive half of the child allowance.

-A child who has family ties in France and lives there permanently is considered to be dependent on his parents.
+Children who have family ties in France and live there permanently are considered to be dependent on their parents.
 On the other hand, if your child completes, outside France, one or more temporary stays whose duration exceeds 3 months during the calendar year, he can no longer be considered as being dependent.

-If you receive new assistance (for example, housing assistance) or income (for example, if you are hired in FIXED-TERM CONTRACT: titleContent), you must report it as soon as possible to your Caf or to your CMSA.
+If you receive new assistance (for example, housing assistance) or income (for example, if you are hired in FIXED-TERM: titleContent), you must report it as soon as possible to your Caf or to your CMSA.

 Everything overpayment must be refunded.